Payset prespective

 • Requires printing, mailing, more admin time

-• Businesses accepting large sum single payments
+• Businesses accepting large sums of single payments

 • Rental companies (housing or equipment rentals)

-• Businesses with elder clientele
+• Businesses with older clientele

 Cash